 How would the media respond?
 Do you want to risk the negative publicity?

 5. Improved relations with compliance authorities

 A customer was applying for a permit to dredge and to extend a dock.
 They relayed that the permit was easier to secure because they had demonstrated a commitment to protect the environment by bringing their boat-wash operations into compliance.

 If marinas go clean and green, they can attain a positive return on their compliance investment.

-The approximate cost to have wastewater hauled off-site in North Carolina was more than $0.60 per gallon in the fall of 2010.
-Higher fuel costs will send this rate even higher.
-While the quantity of powerwash wastewater generated will vary greatly from marina to marina, a North Carolina Sea Grant study estimated that the average N.C. yard would generate approximately 11,000 gallons of wastewater annually.
-At $0.60 per gallon, average annual hauling fees would be about $6,000.
+The approximate BASE cost to have wastewater hauled off-site in North Carolina is about $0.60 per gallon.
+Increasingly licensed haulers are requiring periodic tests of the wastewater.
+These tests along with other fees like pick-up fees and fuel surcharges can increase haul-off costs significantly.
+While the quantity of boat-wash wastewater generated will vary greatly from marina to marina; a North Carolina Sea Grant study estimated that the average N.C. yard would generate approximately 11,000 gallons of wastewater annually.
+At $0.60 per gallon, average annual hauling fees would be at least $6,000.

 The advantages of going clean and green now are great.
 For more information about solving powerwash compliance issues and wastewater treatment and recycle systems, contact us.